juliealevy/bbg-education-java/README.md

   - Added request/response logging with sensitive data scrubbing
 - Added basic CRUD for Session (child of Program)
   -   decided to go with Command Pattern
 - Added actuator for health check, metrics, etc.
+- Started CRUD for Course

 ## Coming soon
-- next entity:  Courses
 - add some more workflow oriented calls for Session once Courses implemented
 - validation for services based entities (User/Auth)
 - Auth: consider implementing revoke feature (with DB persistance of tokens)